 Here at EC Williams, we are proud to be market leaders in electroplating services and one of the most experienced zinc nickel plating companies in the UK.
-This type of plating service is incredibly popular and can be used in a wide range of industries.
-But, before you invest in the service, it’s important you know everything you need to know about the service.
+Nickel plating is incredibly popular due its corrosion protection and its’ use in a wide range of industries.
+But, before you invest in the plating service, it’s important you know everything you need to know.
 So, what is zinc nickel plating?

 There is the ability to design electrochemical alloys to provide the highest corrosion potentials to meet these increased demands.
 Today zinc-nickel alloy systems deposited from alkaline and acid chemistry types perform well in many applications.
 However, it is important to compare and contrast these deposits and the systems that provide the zinc-nickel alloys.
 This is because you will then have good knowledge basis for selecting the best system for your application.